8astien/CardGen/README.md

 This software generate cards for a custom RPG game

-In order to luanch the software, you need to install dependencies in their Python 3.10 version :
+In order to launch the software, you need to install dependencies in their Python 3.10 version :

 ```
 sudo apt install python3.10-tk